Orchestra Roma Sinfonietta: Biography

 The orchestra toured in Norway with soprano Elizabeth Norberg-Schulz and has worked with artists such as Michael Nyman, Quincy Jones, Roger Waters, Dulce Pontes, Michael Bolton, Andrea Bocelli, Nicola Piovani, Luis Bacalov and Gianni Ferrio.

 The performances with Ennio Morricone as conductor took place in the largest and most prestigious theaters in the world such as the Auditorium Lingotto in Turin, Greek Theatre, Taormina, Teatro Massimo of Palermo, Nuovo Piccolo Teatro of Milan and Mazda Palace, Arena of Verona Piazza del Quirinale, Piazza del Campidoglio, Basilica Ara Coeli, Auditorium Parco della Musica Auditorium Conciliazione in Rome, Barbican Centre and Royal Albert Hall in London, the Palais des congrès de Paris, Tokyo International Forum, Osaka Festival Hall, Odeon of Herodes Atticus in Athens, United Nations Headquarters, Radio City Music Hall in New York City, and the Olympic Gymnasium in Seoul.

-Since 1998, Ennio Morricone has used the orchestra for the recording of film scores such as The Phantom of the Opera, La Sconosciuta and Baaria.
+From 1998 until his death, Morricone used the orchestra for the recording of film scores such as The Phantom of the Opera, La Sconosciuta and Baaria.